 45+ Credits (Final Semester):

-Check out the transfer planning timeline worksheet, located at the bottom of this page, which details what you should be doing each semester.
+Check out the transfer planning timeline worksheet below which details what you should be doing each semester.

 The most important thing you should know is that the receiving college or university decides which credits transfer and whether those credits meet its degree requirements.